How Excessive Reassurance Seeking Fuels Anxiety

-Seeking excessive reassurance is a very common coping strategy for those that get anxious about things.
+Typically, when you feel anxious, you may do something to try and make yourself feel better.
+This is what we call a coping strategy.
+Excessive reassurance seeking is a very common coping strategy for those who get anxious about things.
 Reassurance can come from the self, from others, or from things like the internet, and examples can include asking friends or family members for their opinion, speaking to medical staff, such as your GP, midwife, or health visitor, excessive googling and internet searches, and bodily checking.
-Typically, when you feel anxious, you may do something to try and make you feel better.
-This is what we call a coping strategy.

 Let’s look at an example.
-You’re feeling anxious that you’ve left your hair straighteners on.
-You have a vivid image pop into your head of the straighteners on the carpets, causing a fire and your whole bedroom is set ablaze.
+You’re feeling anxious about putting the baby down for a nap.
+You have a vivid image pop into your head of the baby climbing out of their cot, causing them to hurt themselves.
 What do you get the urge to do?
 The chances are, your answer is to go and check, and that is logical if your thought/worry is true.
-The checking will likely make you feel better when you noticed that the straighteners are off, unplugged and placed safely on your heatproof mat.
+The checking will likely make you feel better when you notice that the baby is fast asleep and the cot is lowered to an appropriate height for their age and therefore perfectly safe.

 When the above starts to become unhelpful is when each time a worry or anxious thought pops into your head, you will likely feel anxiety, and the anxiety will only tend to improve once you’ve got your reassurance.
 Until the next worry pops up.
-Did I lock the front door?
+Did I put the baby monitor on?
 What if the baby has rolled over in her cot and can’t breathe?
-What if this patch of dark skin is something sinister?
+What if the cot isn’t as safe as I think it is?
 All these thoughts can make you anxious, and the anxiety can lead you to need reassurance that you are ok, that you are safe, and that nothing is wrong.
+Read Unhelpful Coping Strategies Explained to learn more.

 Reassurance can be like a drug – the more you get, the more you need.
 I’ve worked with people that have needed so much reassurance from their family member that their relationships have become strained.
 Family members can unwittingly collude with your anxiety because they don’t like to see you distressed so they can give you the reassurance they know you need to calm you down.